Improwised/repairrabbit.github.io/content/blog/plan-your-work-with-repairrabbit-calendar.md

 3&nbsp;&nbsp;&nbsp;Check work done by an individual.

-4&nbsp;&nbsp;&nbsp;Get overview of appointments according to their status.
+4&nbsp;&nbsp;&nbsp;Get an overview of appointments according to their status.

 5&nbsp;&nbsp;&nbsp;Avoid errors like delay in work.